How often do I need to change the oil in my vehicle?

 I have a belt making a very loud squeal on my car.
 Should have it changed?

 Inspect & replace belts regularly.
 The belt system in your car helps parts like your alternator and air conditioning compressor to operate correctly.
 When a belt breaks, it can cause costly damage.
 To avoid this, inspect your belts regularly for wear.
 If they are showing signs, go ahead and replace them before they become a problem.

 What does it mean if my “check engine” or “service engine soon” light comes on?

 There are many sensors and computerized components that manage your vehicle’s engine performance and emissions.
-When one of these sends a signal to the on-board computer that it doesn’t like, the "check engine" light is illuminated.
-Although your car may seem to run fine, it is important to have the issue addressed to prevent long-term problems.
+When one of these sends a signal to the on-board computer, the “check engine” light is illuminated.
+Although your car may seem to run fine, it is important to have the issue addressed as soon as possible to prevent long-term problems.